oicr-gsi/shesmu/plugin-sftp/README.md

 output which should contain only a JSON value (a Boolean in this case); that is, it should write `true` or `false` to standard output.

+As Shesmu will wait to read the standard output, the function should run in a reasonable amount of time.
+Long-running functions can have serious performance implications for Shesmu.

 As a fun example, if `cat` is the command used, all the arguments are returned as a tuple: